Self-Hosting Guide

 cd /opt/fluxer

-# Pull the latest image
+# Pull the current stable image

 docker compose pull

-# Restart with the new image
+# Restart with the new stable image

 docker compose up -d